deng-gdb/eurostat-gdp/README.md

 #### Clone the project repo in the VM instance

 - Fork this GitHub repository in your GitHub account and clone the forked repo.
 It is requred because you should perform some customization changes in the code.
-- Go to the your VM instance `$HOME` directory
+- Go to the your VM instance `$HOME` directory.
-- Run the following command: `git clone https://github.com/<your-git-account-name>/eurostat-gdp.git'
+- Run the following command: `git clone https://github.com/<your-git-account-name>/eurostat-gdp.git`

 #### Install Miniconda